codebooo/Litematica-Block-Changer/README.md

 # Litematica-Block-Changer
-Python Prompt Based Litematica Block Changer.
+Have you ever downloaded a Schematic just to find out that one Block type is wrong?
+Me too!
+That's because I created this Python Prompt Based Litematica Block Changer for you to use :)

 ## Requirements